-Find out more about the 3 classes of assisted living residences in B.C. and criteria for being accepted into assisted living.
+Find out more about the 3 different classes of assisted living residences in B.C. and the criteria for living in assisted living.

 The philosophy of assisted living is to support people to live as independently as possible.
 Services are designed to meet residents' needs, capabilities, preferences and values in ways that promote and protect their health, safety, dignity and well-being.

 A person needs to meet these criteria to be eligible for assisted living:

 - Can live in the residence safely, given their needs and capabilities

 - Is able to make decisions on their own, or lives with a spouse who can do so on their behalf

 - Is able to take steps to protect themselves or follow directions in an emergency

 - Does not have behaviours that jeopardize the health and safety of others

 - Does not require unscheduled professional health services on a regular basis

 - Does not require care (i.e., dependent on caregivers for continuing assistance or direction)